Senior Scams: What to Watch Out for in 2026

 Gift Card Scams

-They’d tamper with the cards, then place them back on the shelves, hoping someone would buy them without noticing and when unsuspecting customers activated the cards, the scammers accessed the funds.
+They tampered with the cards, then placed them back on the shelves, hoping someone would buy them without noticing.
+When unsuspecting customers activated the cards, the scammers accessed the funds.

-Always check gift cards for signs of tampering before buying them, and if anyone asks to be paid with a gift card, it’s a scam.
+Always check gift cards for signs of tampering before buying them.
+If anyone asks to be paid with a gift card, it could be a scam.

 Elder Fraud

-There are hundreds – perhaps even thousands – of scams targeted directly at the senior population.
-These are all categorized as elder fraud.
+There are hundreds of scams targeted directly at the senior population.
+These are categorized as elder fraud.
 Some of the most common schemes include:

-- Sweepstakes scam – criminals claim you’ve won a sweepstake or lottery, which you can collect for a fee.
+- Sweepstakes Scam: Criminals claim you have won a sweepstake or lottery, which you can collect for a fee.

 What You Can Do to Stay Safe

-The U.S. Department of Justice is starting to take big steps to protect seniors from fraud.
+The U.S. Department of Justice is taking significant steps to protect seniors from fraud.

-In their latest Annual Report, they shared that between June 2023 and July 2024, they took action against over 700 people accused of stealing nearly $700 million from more than 225,000 older victims.
+In their latest Annual Report, they shared that between June 2023 and July 2024, they pursued over 300 enforcement actions against more than 700 people accused of stealing nearly $700 million from over 225,000 older victims.

 As part of those efforts, they are also hosting many events and trainings for local law enforcement to share tools, tips, and best practices for tackling elder abuse, neglect, and financial scams.